Cooker0910/Staking-Contract-/docs/Home.md

 ## Deployed contracts

-Here, you can find a list with contracts deployed by Envoy:
+Here, you can find a list with contracts deployed by Cooker:

 | Network | Token address | Staking address | Date | Version |
 |-|-|-|-|-|